php/policies/feature-proposals.rst

    as spelling, typos, changing section labels, bug fixes to existing code examples, small rewordings of descriptions, and so forth.

-If it is unclear what level a change belongs in, the author(s) SHOULD assume the higher one.
+If it is unclear what level a change belongs in, the authors SHOULD assume the higher one.

 Major and minor changes MUST be announced in the official discussion thread,